Travel Guide to the Pamir Highway and the Wakhan Valley

 🏯 From Darshai to Ishkashim: ruins, canyons, and a return to civilization

 The next morning, Tino and I decided to explore a little more of Darshai before continuing.
 We climbed up to the ruins of another ancient fort located in the same town, although in this case very little remains standing.
-It's just remnants of walls and loose stones, and you have to use a lot of imagination to visualize what it looked like in its heyday.
-Still, it's worth it for the view and the walk itself.

 Afterwards, we did a short hike to the canyon that leads to the village, which is very narrow and has high walls.
 We were told that further on there are some natural hot springs, but after walking for a while and seeing that the views weren't particularly impressive, we decided to turn around and continue our journey.